 This guide will show you the top five places you’re missing great opportunities on your LinkedIn profile, as well as provide examples of people who are doing it right.
 Follow these easy steps and you’ll have a fresh new LinkedIn profile designed to drive results and enhance your social media presence.

 One of the largest pieces of LinkedIn real-estate is often underused and ignored.
 Your LinkedIn cover photo is the perfect place to make a bold statement about you and your business.
 Do you have a side-hustle or a website?
 Maybe you’re trying to drive webinar sign-ups?
 This is the place you can use to make a big statement.

-Think of your cover photo like a personal billboard.
+Think of your cover photo as a personal billboard.
 What message do you want to send to people checking your page out?
 The traditional stock photo of plants or your writing desk might work for now, but there’s so much more you could be doing.

 Let’s look at career expert Madeline Mann for an example of a cover photo used correctly: